cbeck88/cegui-mirror-tool/README.md

 - One local git clone of mirror repository
 - An extra "+travis" branch for each tracked branch.
 The +travis branch has a .travis.yml file.
 (Set this up manually.
+There is a sample .travis.yml.)

 Then, put `rebase_git.sh` in a cron job.
-This will pull the tracked branches to the local git repo, checkout the +travis branches, rebase them against the tracked branches (putting the .travis.yml commit to the top) and push the rebased branches with force.
+This will pull the tracked branches from the mirror repository to the local git repo, checkout the +travis ranches, rebase them against the tracked branches (putting the .travis.yml commit to the top) and push the rebased branches with force to github.
+This push-force command will trigger travis to build.

 details
 -------